CABA 2018 Awards Ceremony Friday April 5, 2019

 Honor Books for Young Children

 The Wooden Camel.
 Wanuri Kahiu and Manuela Adreani (illus).
-Lantarna, 2017.
+Lantana, 2017.

 Etabo dreams of being a camel racer.
 One day he might even beat his older brother when they race.
 But with the price of water rising, Etabo’s father must sell the camels, and his siblings must find work.
 What will Etabo do now?
 From acclaimed Kenyan filmmaker Wanuri Kahiu and Italian illustrator Manuela Adreani, this story of love and hope centers on the inspiring Turkana people of northwest Kenya.

 Sleep Well, Siba & Saba.
-Nansubuga Nagadya Isdahi and Sandra Van Doom.
+Nansubuga Nagadya Isdahl and Sandra Van Doorn.
 Lantana, 2017.

 Forgetful Ugandan sisters Siba and Saba are always losing something.
 Sandals, slippers, sweaters you name it, they lose it.
 When the two sisters fall asleep each night, they dream about the things they have lost that day.
 Until, one night, their dreams begin to reveal something entirely unexpected.